Child Care Waiting List

 7. What if Grandma decides to watch our child instead?

-One of the most important things you can is to start looking for care as soon as possible!
-Due to licensing ratios infant openings are especially hard to find so you should get on a waiting list right away - don't wait for your baby to be born before you start looking for care.
 Requesting a full time opening may also help you obtain a spot sooner than requesting a part time position.
-If we know you would prefer a part time schedule we can look for another family to fill in the open spots in your schedule, but in the meantime enrolling full time would guarantee your position.
+If I know you would prefer a part time schedule I can look for another family to fill in the open spots in your schedule, but enrolling full time would guarantee your position.

 9. Do you know any other center or child care provider with openings?